 CGES is focused transatlantic research exchanges such as:

-Key UW-Madison Faculty: Kathryn Ciancia, Francine Hirsch, Giuliana Chamedes
+Key UW-Madison Faculty: Brandon Bloch, Giuliana Chamedes, Kathryn Ciancia, Francine Hirsch

-In recent decades, scholars across the social sciences and humanities have recognized their own role in prioritizing the nation-state as a historical norm and have begun to explore new ways of thinking about human experiences that span, circumvent, and challenge traditional borders between states.
-These new approaches have yielded a vast array of innovative works, some looking at international institutions, others examining individual actors—including migrants, stateless people, refugees, and even far-right nationalists—who live “transnational” lives.
-But this new wave of scholarship has also raised many questions about how best to approach the links between people who are separated by state borders—and the challenges that result from such an enterprise.
-The three faculty members leading this investigation have each worked on taking various approaches to these questions, looking at ethnography, religion, and national identity in Germany, Europe, and the Soviet Union.
-This project asks: Why are some fields thinking about internationalism (most notably, Soviet history) and others about transnationalism?
-To what extent are the approaches pursued in European institutions different from those of North America?
-How are scholars experimenting with new methodologies for thinking about “doing” history across borders and what are the benefits and challenges of these approaches?
+Scholars across the social sciences and humanities have been puzzling over the question of how to study and theorize borders for many years.
+In the past few decades, they have recognized their own role in prioritizing the nation-state as a historical norm and have begun to explore new ways of thinking about human experiences that span, circumvent, and challenge traditional borders between states.
+These new approaches have yielded a vast array of innovative works, some looking at international institutions (the League of Nations, the Comintern, the Vatican, the United Nations, and the European Union), others examining individual actors—including migrants, stateless people, refugees, and even far-right nationalists—who live “transnational” lives.
+But this new wave of scholarship has also raised questions about how best to approach the links between people who are separated by state borders, as well as the challenges that result from such an enterprise.
+The faculty members leading this investigation have taken transnational approaches to issues of ethnography, religion, economics, politics, human rights, and national identity, placing Europe in a global perspective.